erg-lang/erg/doc/zh_CN/syntax/type/07_patch.md

 ```

 Only one glue patch can be defined per type/trait pair.
-This is because if multiple glue patches were "visible" at the same time, it would not be possible to uniquely determine which implementation to choose.
+This is because if multiple glue 修补程序 were "visible" at the same time, it would not be possible to uniquely determine which implementation to choose.
-However, you can swap patches when moving to another scope (module).
+However, you can swap 修补程序 when moving to another scope (module).

 ```python
 NumericStr = Inherit Str